Refugee Heritage - Alessandro Petti - The Architecture of Exile IV. B

 Ruins

 Refugee camps should not exist in the first place: they represent a crime and a political failure.
 For over a century, camps have undermined the western notion of the city as a civic space in which the rights of citizens are inscribed and recognized.
-To inhabit a refugee camp means to inhabit ruins, to live in a space whose origin lies in forced displacement.
+To inhabit a refugee camp is to inhabit ruins, to live in a space whose origin lies in forced displacement.
 At the same time, the present proliferation of the “camp form” has eroded the very notion of citizenship and cannot be ignored.

 Camps are established with the intention of being demolished.
 They are meant to have no history and no future; they are meant to be forgotten.
 The history of refugee camps is constantly erased, dismissed by states, humanitarian organizations, international agencies and even by refugee communities themselves in fear that any acknowledgement of the present undermines their right of return.
 The only history that is recognized within refugee communities is one of violence, suffering, and humiliation.
 How then do we understand the life and culture that people build in camps, despite suffering and marginalization?

 After the destruction of Nahr el-Bared camp in 2007, Palestinian refugees in Lebanon demanded to “return to the camp.”
 Similarly, in Syria, after becoming one of the most intense battlegrounds in Damascus, Palestinian refugees demanded to “return to Yarmouk Camp.”
 The reactions to the destruction of these two camps forces us to acknowledge the fact that the camp is not a place without history, but rather one rich with stories narrated through its urban fabric.
-Since their foundation, refugee camps have served to reconstruct, in a sense, the demolished villages by re-assembling their people and the social relationships that bind them.
+Since their foundation, refugee camps have served to reconstruct, in a sense, demolished villages by re-assembling their people and the social relationships that bind them.
 In understanding today’s refugees beyond the humanitarian crisis, Refugee Heritage traces, documents, reveals, and represents refugee history beyond the narrative of suffering and displacement.

 Photo: Luca Capuano with Carlo Favero